 ERCs are attempts to formalise specific blockchain use cases, using Ethereum Smart Contracts.
 Notable examples of these standards are fungible (ERC-20) and non-fungible tokens (ERC-721).
 Through this short article I will explain the difference between the main ERC tokens and why these standards are useful.

-ERC means Ethereum Request for Comment and is a way of standardising common types of tokens.
+ERC stands for Ethereum Request for Comment, and is a way of standardising common types of tokens.
 This means if many people want the same functionalities from a token or smart contract they can follow a tried and tested template.

 The best way to think of ERCs, is that they are attempts at standardising various tasks for tokens on the Ethereum network.
-This helps as these templates are a great starting point when creating your own smart contracts and tokens within Ethereum.
+This helps as these templates are a great starting point when creating your own smart contracts and tokens within the Ethereum ecosystem.

 The first ERC variation we will discuss is the ERC-20, this is the most commonly used Ethereum token template and it is for fungible tokens, or 1 to 1 tradable tokens.
 This means if you create 1000 tokens using the ERC-20 template they will all have the same value and be tradable for each other, like 1 USD being trade-able for another 1 USD.